 Many insurance companies require tailwheel time for coverage on conventional gear aircraft.
 The endorsement reduces premiums on vintage aircraft and backcountry planes.
 Some warbird organizations require 25-50 hours tailwheel time before checking out in their aircraft.

 Beyond insurance, the skills make you employable for specialty flying jobs.
 Bush flying, agricultural aviation, and warbird operations all prefer or require tailwheel experience.
-The precision learned transfers to better landings in all aircraft.
 Many pilots report improved confidence and stick-and-rudder skills that last their entire career.

 Join the Aircraft Insider Community